JaqiKal/task-master/README.md

 This application was made possible by leveraging insights and code examples from a range of external resources.
 Below is a list of these key sources, which have significantly contributed to the functionality and design of the application.
 A heartfelt thank you to the creators and maintainers of these resources for their invaluable assistance.

+* [os](https://www.geeksforgeeks.org/os-module-python-examples/?ref=lbp) - The os module in Python provides a way to interface with the underlying operating system, allowing you to perform tasks like navigating the file system, managing files, and executing system commands, enhancing portability and interaction with the host environment.
 * [gspread](https://docs.gspread.org/en/v6.0.0/) - Amended from Code Institute project love_sandwiches
 * [import datetime](https://www.geeksforgeeks.org/python-datetime-module/) - For handling date and time operations.
 * [prettytable](https://pypi.org/project/prettytable/) - Used for organizing tabular data.